-APPENDIX A
+APPENDIX "A"

-- That the Owner(s) provide evidence that payment has been made to the City of Ottawa for cash-in-lieu of the conveyance of land for park or other public recreational purposes, plus applicable appraisal costs.
+- 1. The Owner(s) provide evidence that the accompanying minor variance applications (D08-02-25/A-00113 & D08-02-25/A-00114) have been approved, with all levels of appeal exhausted. - 2.
+That the Owner(s) provide evidence that payment has been made to the City of Ottawa for cash-in-lieu of the conveyance of land for park or other public recreational purposes, plus applicable appraisal costs.
 The value of land otherwise required to be conveyed shall be determined by the City of Ottawa in accordance with the provisions of By-Law No. 2022-280, as amended.
-Information regarding the appraisal process can be obtained by contacting the Planner. - 2.
+Information regarding the appraisal process can be obtained by contacting the Planner. - 3.
+That the Owner(s) provide proof, to the satisfaction of the Manager of Development Review All Wards Branch within Planning, Development and Building Services Department, or their designate, that each existing parcel has its own well, independent private sewage system, and storm/foundation drainage and that they do not cross the proposed severance line.
+If the systems do cross, are not independent, or do not meet the minimum spacing requirements of the Ontario Building Code and City of Ottawa Hydrogeological and Terrain Analysis Guidelines, the Owner(s) will be required, at their own cost, to relocate the existing systems or construct new systems. - 4.
 That the Owner(s) provide a report, to the satisfaction of the Manager of Development Review All Wards Branch, or their designate, demonstrating the adequacy of the aquifer, with respect to quality and quantity, to support the proposed development.